wduquette/pen/devnotes/To Do List.md

         - Or, multi-table CSV?
 I think I have some CSV code in the Destiny project.
     - [x] Define API for loading history files, calendars, etc. without requiring all the APIs to be in the same shell.
     - [x] Add `pen history` for querying histories and producing Unicode timeline charts.
+    - Bugs
+        - [ ] Standard java "asserts" are not flagged as errors at runtime; add `Assert`.
+        - [x] Armorican test history is drawn with weird caps.
+            - [x] We have two incidents with the same moment; the start cap is being drawn for both.
+        - [x] Entities that appear in a single incident do not appear in the text timeline diagram.
+            - Periods have to span more than one moment.
+        - [ ] The "enters" and "exits" incidents are derpy: the entity will get a soft cap for the incident even if it's a normal event.
+Remove them.
+        - [ ] It does not make sense to have a period with two hard caps and the same start/end index.
+You need two incidents to get two hard caps.
+            - [ ] But define and add an assertion.
+        - [ ] Fix CalendarTool to let you select from the calendars available.
     - HistoryExtension Improvements
         - [ ] Allow the entities associated with an event to be a single list argument.
     - [ ] TextTimelineChart improvements